 Stir-fried lotus root with chilies and Sichuan pepper

 The first time I ate lotus root was more than 20 years ago is a small Chinese restaurant in Philadelphia.
-My curiosity was irked by this delicately flavored vegetable.
-Over time we have seen its popularity grow and the vegetable appear on menus in Asian and Indian restaurants and on the shelves of the markets.
+This delicately flavoured vegetable piqued my curiosity.
+Over time, we have seen its popularity grow, and the vegetable has appeared on menus in Asian and Indian restaurants, as well as on the shelves of markets.

-This is an amazing recipe that pops with flavor from the tongue numbing Sichuan peppercorns.
-These small berries, made famous by the spicy Sichuan cuisine, are neither peppers or chiles but from a different species of plant.
-They feel like they numb your tongue, but in reality are super-activating the sensors on your tongue so that you taste your food more intensely.
+This is a fantastic recipe that pops with flavour from the tongue-numbing Sichuan peppercorns.
+These small berries, made famous by the spicy Sichuan cuisine, are neither peppers nor chiles but from a different species of plant.
+They feel like they numb your tongue, but in reality, they are super-activating the sensors on your tongue so that you taste your food more intensely.
 More on this amazing ingredient here.

 Ingredients: